ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: List User Access Key Ids
-Get information about the access key IDs associated with the specified IAM user.
+Gets information about the access key IDs associated with the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Delete Access Keys`, `Example: AWS IAM: Refresh User`, `Example: AWS IAM: Get User For Artifact`, `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.
+Example workflows that use this Resilient function include `Example: AWS IAM: Delete Access Keys`, `Example: AWS IAM: Refresh User`, `Example: AWS IAM: Get User For Artifact`, `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.

-The workflow, `Example: AWS IAM: Refresh User`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Refresh User`, sets the following input field for the function:

 *	aws_iam_user_name is mapped to a user name from the selected data table row.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Refresh User`.

-1. Open an incident and select the row of data table `AWS IAM Users` corresponding to the user which is to have its properties refreshed for th dat table.
+1. Open an incident and select the row of data table `AWS IAM Users` corresponding to the user which is to have its properties refreshed for the data table.
-2. From the selected row’s actions menu, select `Example: AWS IAM: Refresh User`. fn-aws-iam-list-user-access-key-ids
+2. From the selected row’s actions menu, select `Example: AWS IAM: Refresh User`.

    ![screenshot: fn-aws-iam-list-user-access-key-ids-action ](./screenshots/fn-aws-iam-list-user-access-key-ids-action.png)

-Pressing Execute invokes the `Example: AWS IAM: Refresh User` workflow, which calls the `AWS IAM: List User Access Key Ids` function.
+Press Execute to invoke the `Example: AWS IAM: Refresh User` workflow, which calls the `AWS IAM: List User Access Key Ids` function.

-On successful completion, for the data table `AWS IAM Users` the `Access key ids` field will get updated for the selected user.
+On successful completion of the workflow, the `Access key ids` field of the `AWS IAM Users` data table is updated for the selected user.

    ![screenshot: fn-aws-iam-list-user-access-key-ids-datatable](./screenshots/fn-aws-iam-list-user-access-key-ids-datatable.png)